ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 Finally McBride, [Faking It: Simulating Dependent Types in Haskell](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.2636&rep=rep1&type=pdf) (2002, doi: [10.1017/S0956796802004355](https://doi.org/10.1017/S0956796802004355)).

-I'm happy to say I understand this paper.
+I'm happy to say I understand (the relevant parts of) this paper.
 It adds variadic `map` directly to Haskell using typeclasses.
 It then explores further in directions I'm going to ignore.
 The downside, as PVAP correctly notes, is that you need to explicitly pass in the number of variadic arguments as an initial argument.

 The code is simple enough.
 It felt a bit dated to me: in the past twenty years GHC has added a bunch of new features that seemed like they'd help make it more ergonomic.
 But I [couldn't find](https://www.reddit.com/r/haskell/comments/sqnjsq/whats_the_modern_idiomatic_way_to_write_this/) a much better way to write it using those, so whatever.